malcos/makefile-semver/README.md

 This is a pet project.
 I'm not expecting contributions.

-Feel free to open an issue to report bugs, propose enhancements or new features.
+Feel free to open an issue to report bugs, propose enhancements or ask for new features.
 Or simply to say hello and have a chat.

-In all cases, I reserve the right of not fixing or implementing the requested feature.
+In all cases, I reserve the right of not fulfilling requests if I deem them as not necessary or out of scope.

-If you like this project, then feel free to buy me a beer the next time we meet at a demoparty.
+If you like this project feel free to buy me a beer the next time we meet at a demoparty.